HashMapsData2Value/AlgorandFAQ/README.md

 - Carbon Neutrality
 - Easy Staking

-But the combination of all of these properties makes Algorand uniquely suited for a number of applications.
+The combination of all of these properties makes Algorand uniquely suited for a number of applications.

 On a more subjective note, the following have also been praised:
 - The quality of the developer docs.